Na Pali Coast State Park

 Today, most people who explore the NaPali Coast by sea chose to either go on a motorized vessel or by kayak.
 Most of the motorized tours leave from the west side near Port Allen and include snorkeling as part of their day.
 Many of the tour boats stop at Treasures Beach for their snorkel and do a quick drive-by of one of the most amazing sights in all of Hawaii – Nu’alolo Kai.
 If you are going to spend a day on the water along the NaPali Coast, make sure that you go with a company that stops at Nu’alolo Kai and allows time for both snorkeling and exploring the fantastic archaeological site there.

 Kayak NaPali Coast

 If you are in relatively good physical condition and are more adventurous in nature, you may want to consider taking a kayak tour along the NaPali Coast.
-Kayak Kauai is our recommendation for a kayak tour and it is truly an incredible experience to paddle in and out of the sea caves and stare up at the massive cliffs above you.
+It is truly an incredible experience to paddle in and out of the sea caves and stare up at the massive cliffs above you.
 The kayak tours all start in Ha’ena and end in Polihale.
 On most days this means that you are going with the wind and the swell; however, this is not always the case.
 They usually stop for lunch at Miloli’i, which is a wonderful stretch of white sand protected by a reef.

 NaPali Coast by Air